MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMDistributionPoint.md

 ### -ReassignSiteCode

-Starting in version 1906, use this parameter to reassign the distribution point to a new site.
+Use this parameter to reassign the distribution point to a new site.
 Specify the three-letter site code as a string value.

 ```yaml
 Type: String